 Please note: Hourly, daily and nightly paid parking on the Halifax waterfront resumed on June 1.
 More information on locations and rates is available here.

 Parking revenue is reinvested to create and maintain high-quality public spaces for people to enjoy and to support family friendly events (when safe to do so).

 Current Working Environment

-Although we have a mix of staff working remotely as well as on site (following provincial health directives), our office is not currently open to the public.
+Staff are working remotely as well as on site (following provincial health directives).
 We remain fully operational.
+Our office is open to the public as of September 8/20.
+Visitors are required to follow public health guidelines.
 If you need assistance, here is how you can contact us:

 - General Inquires – email@example.com (902) 422-6591 or 1 (833) 422- 6591

 - Marina – firstname.lastname@example.org

 Internet for Nova Scotia Initiative